-There chef Mark Boyd, who has worked with culinary stars Gordon Ramsay and Marco Pierre White as well as Melbourne legend Jacques Reymond, is ready to open new restaurant Three Founders with a signature menu strong on game including orecchiette with rabbit three ways and kangaroo scented with juniper berry dust.
-Whole roast chicken, braised beef ribs and gratin of potatoes will also feature, alongside a deep-fryer-free kids’ menu.
+Chef Mark Boyd, who has worked with culinary stars Gordon Ramsay and Marco Pierre White as well as Melbourne legend Jacques Reymond, is ready to open new restaurant Three Founders with dishes like family-favourite whole roast chicken, and a deep-fryer-free kids’ menu.
 “We are a real family destination here so providing healthy cooking for kids is so important,” says Mark.

-Resort manager Martin Zumstein says local produce will star in the resort’s Urban Grocer, completed during lockdown, as was a bigger games room with table tennis, an arcade game and air hockey.
+Resort manager Martin Zumstein says Three Founders now has a new covered alfresco dining area.
+Local produce will star in the resort’s Urban Grocer, completed during lockdown, as was a bigger games room with table tennis, an arcade game and air hockey.

 Additional precautions include contactless check-in and check-out.
 No one will enter your room during your stay unless requested.
 Room servicing, fresh towels, mini-bar items, pillows and rubbish removal will be by request.
 In all our restaurants, a-la-carte dining has replaced buffet-style meals and single-use menus will be provided.